 - Why owners need the information shared. [information purposes]

-By having owners say this, builders could write back in a letter saying:
+By having owners say this, builders could write back saying:

 [Pre-contract BIM Execution Plan]

 - Who they will use to help them; [project implementation plan]

 - What information they will share; [PIM deliverable strategy]